 Innovations In Honors

-The application for Fall 2017 entry into the Innovations in Honors Program
+The application deadline for Fall 2017 entry into the Innovations in Honors Program is March 1, 2017.

 The Innovations in Honors (IIH) Program is designed for transfer students and current UTC students at the sophomore and junior level.
 It is a problem-based, community-embedded learning experience that challenges students to develop critical thinking, design thinking, applied creativity, and collaborative leadership.
 Using the UTC campus and the city of Chattanooga as active learning laboratories, students work closely with faculty members and civic partners in a two-semester Innovation Lab course to tackle authentic, real-world problems and benefit our larger shared community.